Skip to content

 Paul, Sonali, Katie and Phil

-Activities include planting a range of plants from seed, bulb or cutting and are grown for various locations on campus including the Sensory Garden, the Anniversary Garden, and borders around Stephens and Bradbury buildings.
+With the campus poly tunnel as their base, students are involved in all aspects of gardening.
+They plant seeds, bulbs and cuttings which are grown for various locations on campus including the Sensory Garden, the Anniversary Garden, and borders around Stephens and Bradbury buildings.

 Co-ordinating with Clive Stewart, the College's Estates Manager, the students maintain some of the gardens with pruning and deadheading and applying organic fertiliser.